Janis Ian (Mean Girls): Role in Mean Girls (2018 musical)

-Janis was included in Mean Girls's musical adaptation of the same name on Broadway, with the last name changed to Sarkisian.
+Janis was included in Mean Girls' musical adaptation of the same name on Broadway, with the last name changed to Sarkisian.
 The role was originated by Barrett Wilbert Weed.

 Janis's character is similar to in the original film.
-While in the film, Janis befriends Cady in class, in the musical, Janis and Damian Hubbard befriend Cady in the girls' bathroom to help her find a way to fit in.
+In the film, Janis befriends Cady in class; in the musical, Janis and Damian Hubbard befriend Cady in the girls' bathroom to help her find a way to fit in.

 In the musical, Janis (along with Damian) functions as a narrator to the audience as well as a character in the story, occasionally directly addressing the audience, especially in the opening ("A Cautionary Tale").

 Role in Mean Girls (2024)

-Janis' character remains very close to the original 2004 film and musical, however one notable change is with her sexuality and ethnicity.
+Janis' character remains very close to the original 2004 film and musical; however, one notable change is with her sexuality and ethnicity.
 Here she is openly gay and Polynesian instead of Lebanese.
 While the original film had the subtle final punchline of Janis being Lebanese as why Regina had thought she was a lesbian (having misheard her the first time she mentioned it), the 2024 film version sees Damien say that Janis came out to Regina by getting matching plushes with pride pins but that after playing a game of spin the bottle during a party, Regina began flaunting around the plush, naming it Sissy Lez, an abbreviation for "obsessed lesbian", believing that Janis had a crush on her and was upset that she had to watch Regina kiss boys during the game.
 This infuriated Janis so much she lit the plush on fire, which also caused Regina's bag to set on fire.
 Near the end of the film, Janis is seen attending the Spring Fling with an unnamed girlfriend.
 She is now referred to by the surname ʻImiʻike and is played by Auliʻi Cravalho.